 In all cases, the validity of the Turkey visa expires after 180 days.
 But this can be shortened in certain situations.
-This is because you also have to adhere to the requirements set for your passport and ID card.
-It can occur that the visa is still valid according to the indicated expiration date, but that your passport is valid for less than 150 days.
+This is because you also have to adhere to the requirements set for your passport (or, for certain countries, their identity card).
+It can occur that the visa is still valid according to the indicated expiration date, but that your passport is valid for less than six months.
 In that case you are no longer allowed to travel into Turkey with your visa.
 You will have to file for a new passport, and then use that passport to apply for a new visa before you can travel to Turkey again.
-For an ID card, the only requirement is that it has to be valid for the entirety of your stay in Turkey.

-Take note: if you applied for your Turkey visa with your passport, and your passport isn’t valid for the required length of time but your ID card is, you cannot travel to Turkey with this visa.
-Only if the visa has been applied for with that particular ID card (and the number of the ID card has been filled in during the application), you can travel to Turkey with your visa and ID card, without needing your passport.
+Take note: Certain countries can travel to Turkey with their ID card.
+However, if you applied for your Turkey visa with your passport, and your passport isn’t valid for the required length of time but your ID card is, you cannot travel to Turkey with this visa.
+Your ID card will not be accepted as a form of identification, only your passport.

 What if your Turkey visa has expired?

-If your visa has expired, then the validity expires immediately.
-Likewise, if you stayed in Turkey for more than 90 days, the validity expires.
+If the 180-day validity period of your visa has run out, then the validity expires immediately.
+Likewise, if you stayed in Turkey for more than 90 days, the validity expires as well.
 Still want to travel to Turkey again or stay in Turkey for a longer period?
 Read the page on the expiration and extension of the Turkish visa.

 Check for yourself if your visa is still valid